-For those of you who have been living under a rock, domain authority is a popular concept that claims that a domain name that has lots of pages, gets lots of visitors, has lots of links, and is frequently indexed is an authoritative domain and gets special privileges from Google.
+For those of you who have been living under a rock, domain authority is a popular concept that claims that a domain name that has lots of pages, gets lots of visitors, has lots of links, and is frequently linked by blogger outreach services, is indexed and an authoritative domain and gets special privileges from Google.
 These privileges supposedly include:

 - Your pages getting indexed faster

 - Your pages will get a rankings boost